kylep90/Homework2CSS/Homework 2.md

 `style.css`
 * I have added cursor properties in line 23 and 83.
 This either changed the colour of text or the transparency of the image.

+* I added a height of 73vh (viewer height) to both the card class in order to make it fit the size of the screen.
+This is something new that I leant.

+* <Question - Why is it when I made it 100vh, i still had a scroll bar show?>

 * I added a media-querey to change the size of the carousel and the footer on the index.html in order to see the social media icons.
 I believe this could be done better